srgeddes/taskwizard/README.md

 ## Note

 - Task names are case-sensitive
-- The application uses a local database file (`taskit.db`) to store tasks
+- The application uses a local database file (`taskwizard.db`) to store tasks